andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 and have been preprocessed as detailed below and as described in the paper  [1].
 ### EEG signal input file specifications
 The input EEG files need to be in .mat format, a matrix of N by M, where N is the EEG signal data and M is the number of EEG channels in a bipolar montage.
-<br /> The bipolar montage used, including order, in training and inference are given in [1] and [2], other bipolar configurations can be tested.
+The bipolar montage used, including order, in training and inference are given in [1] and [2], other bipolar configurations can be tested.
 <br /> EEG signal data should be at 32Hz sampling rate and during training was preprocessing by a DC notch filter and 0.5-12.8 bandwidth anti-aliasing filter.

 ### Adjustable parameters in [Main_Inference.py](Main_Inference.py)
-These are the main parameters that can be adjusted by the user and are situated at the top of [Main_Inference.py](Main_Inference.py).
+These are the parameters that can be adjusted by the user and are situated at the top of [Main_Inference.py](Main_Inference.py).
 The default values, used in training and inference, are also given here.

 | Parameter            | Description                                                                                                                                                                     |
 |----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|